Affordable Course Materials Initiative

 - Reused/Remixed by the faculty member

-- The completeness of the application.
+- Completeness of the application

 - Equitable participation across colleges and curriculum.